 J.J.
-Abrams is downsizing Bad Robot, closing the company’s Los Angeles office, and shifting operations to New York as the production banner adjusts to a leaner business model.
+Abrams is reportedly downsizing Bad Robot, closing the company’s Los Angeles office, and shifting operations to New York as the production banner adjusts to a leaner business model.

-According to reports from Deadline and Variety, Bad Robot is reducing its overall footprint, with cuts said to affect the company across the board rather than just one division.
+According to reports from Deadline and Variety Bad Robot is reducing its overall footprint, with cuts said to affect the company across the board rather than just one division.

 The company is expected to continue developing film and TV projects with a smaller in-house team while also relying more on outside producers.